You can configure Update Manager to use a shared repository as a source for downloading ESXi patches, extensions, and notifications.

 You can use a folder or a Web server as a shared repository.

 When you use a folder as a shared repository, repository_path is the top-level directory where patches and notifications exported from UMDS are stored.

-For example, export the patches and notifications using UMDS to F:\, which is a drive mapped to a plugged-in USB device on the machine on which UMDS is installed.
+For example, export the patches and notifications using UMDS to F:\ drive, which is a drive mapped to a plugged-in USB device on the machine on which UMDS is installed.
 Then, plug in the USB device to the machine on which Update Manager is installed.
 On this machine the device is mapped as E:\.
 The folder to configure as a shared repository in the Update Manager is E:\.

-When you use a Web server as a shared repository, repository_path is the top-level directory on the Web server where patches exported from UMDS are stored.
+When you use a Web server as a shared repository, repository_path is the top-level directory on the Web server where the patches exported from UMDS are stored.